Felli/humhub_windows_installation/README.md

    - Humhub is place on public root folder

-   - Public root folder is named public (not www)
+   - Public root folder is named "public" (not www")

    - It must be run/execute form under publics IIS folder to work